ki4jnq/crosslake/README.md

 ## Crosslake Tech Code Challenge

-This program takes one or more text files in well structured format, and reports a summary of all inputs.
+This program takes one or more text files in a well structured format, and reports a summary of all inputs.

 ### Running